itsjatinnagar/Flutter-Apprentice/README.md

 ### Chapter - 2.Hello Flutter

 In this chapter I've learned how to create flutter app with `flutter create` and give flutter app own styling and create classes and dummy data use that to create a simple but functional app.
 Also, most new to me is **Slider** widget and how to use it inside a flutter app.

+### Chapter - 3.Basic Widgets

+In this chapter I've learned about lots of flutter widgets which I don't know about earlier like: (_RotatedBox_, _Chip_, _Stack_, _Positioned_, _Wrap_).
+I get to know about how to define app-wide theme/styling and I also came across some best practises on code formatting and file structuring.
+Also I got my head around **Stack** and **Positioned** a lot.
+The most important thing I learned is how to see different components of the design as a collection of widgets nested and grouped together.